nipugit101/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-A web page to generate quotes base on HTML,CSS and JS .
+A web page to generate quotes based on HTML, CSS and JS.
+And user also can post quotes on Twitter if they want.